devcontainers/spec/docs/specs/devcontainerjson-reference.md

 # devcontainer.json reference

 The `devcontainer.json` file contains any needed metadata and settings required to configurate a **development container** for a given well-defined tool and runtime stack.
-It can be used by [tools and services that support the dev container spec](supporting-tools.md) to create a **development environment** that contains one ore more **development containers**.
+It can be used by [tools and services that support the dev container spec](supporting-tools.md) to create a **development environment** that contains one or more **development containers**.

 ## General devcontainer.json properties